GoogleCloudPlatform/community/tutorials/deploy-mean-app-mongodb-replication.md

 The Cloud Launcher deploys Bitnami MEAN on a new Google Compute Engine instance.
 You can monitor the progress of the deployment from the [Deployment Manager](https://console.cloud.google.com/dm/deployments).
 Once deployed, note the public IP address of the instance and the password for the MongoDB database.

-## Install and configure a sample MEAN application.
+## Install and configure a sample MEAN application

 This section uses a [sample MEAN application from GitHub](https://github.com/cornflourblue/mean-stack-registration-login-example).
 If you already have a MEAN application to deploy, you can use it instead; simply adapt the installation and configuration steps below as needed.